 It is especially useful when the part’s functional surfaces must match the hardened condition.
 In many cases, 6CProto uses post-heat-treatment finishing to help customers get durable, accurate parts without excessive rework.
 For critical projects, this is often the most reliable route.

-A stable machine, short tool overhang, and low runout are essential.
-Toolpaths should maintain constant engagement, avoid sudden load spikes, and reduce dwell time.
-For deep or thin features, EDM or pre-hard machining may be the better choice.
+Additionally, a stable machine spindle, short tool overhang, and low runout are essential.
+Toolpaths should maintain constant tool engagement (such as trochoidal milling), avoid sudden load spikes, and reduce dwell time to prevent localized heat buildup.
+For deep or thin features, Electrical Discharge Machining (EDM) or pre-hard machining may be the better choice.

 What Cutting Strategy Works Best?